Courseware/buddypress-courseware/readme.txt

 == Notes ==

 In active development.
-Marked as beta!
+Marked as RC!